 A few years ago, on a Saturday morning, two women knocked on my door to talk with me about Jesus and their church.
 Great.
 Right?

 What these Jehovah’s Witnesses ladies tried to make this chapter teach about Jesus was appalling, to say the least.
 So, it is very important that we as believers know exactly what this chapter teaches.
 And does NOT teach.
+To do that we must clear up any misunderstanding about who is speaking in Proverbs 8.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.